anotherhadi/github-recon/README.md

--r, --refresh                Refresh the cache (only for deep scan) -s, --show-source            Show where the information (authors, emails, etc) were found (only for deep scan) -m, --max-distance int       Maximum Levenshtein distance for matching usernames & emails (only for deep scan) (default 20) -S, --silent                 Suppress all non-essential output
+-r, --refresh                Refresh the cache (only for deep scan) -s, --show-source            Show where the information (authors, emails, etc) were found (only for deep scan) -m, --max-distance int       Maximum Levenshtein distance for matching usernames & emails (only for deep scan) (default 20)
+    --trufflehog             Run trufflehog on cloned repositories (only for deep scan) (default true) -S, --silent                 Suppress all non-essential output
     --spoof-email            Spoof email (only for email mode) (default true) -a, --hide-avatar            Hide the avatar in the output